motorro/RxLceModel/README.md

 [Android guide to app architecture](https://developer.android.com/jetpack/docs/guide) to load data and report an operation state (`Loading`/`Content`/`Error`).

+A compiled javadoc is available at [Github Pages][https://motorro.github.io/RxLceModel/]

 ## Features
 - Widely used design with `Loading`/`Content`/`Error` states
 - Uses cache as a 'source of truth' with [CacheThenNetLceModel](#cachethennetlcemodel).